Skip to main content

 Multiple Sclerosis (MS)

-Multiple sclerosis (MS) is the 2nd leading cause of acquired disability in young adults, after trauma.
-It currently affects 120,000 people in France, with 3,000 new cases diagnosed each year.
-The disease is a major public health issue, as it affects
+Multiple sclerosis (MS) is the second leading cause of acquired disability in young adults, after injury.
+It affects 120,000 people in France today, with 3,000 new cases diagnosed each year.
+This makes it a major public health issue, since it also...

 Imagerie scientifique

-Amyotrophic Lateral Sclerosis (ALS) or ‘Charcot's Disease’ is a progressive and fatal neuromuscular pathology characterised by the progressive death of motor neurons, the neurons that control walking, speech, swallowing and breathing, among other
+Amyotrophic lateral sclerosis (ALS), or ‘Charcot’s disease’, is a progressive and fatal neuromuscular condition involving the gradual death of motor neurons, the neurons that control walking, speech, swallowing and breathing.
+This loss of motor...

 marquage multiplex de lymphocytes dans un échantillon de tumeur cerebrale